AndySchroder/DistributedCharge/docs/CarSystemSetup.md

       - Notes:
          - Requires all commands to be manually typed into the keyboard.
 There is no scrollback buffer.
          - Screen size and resolution is very low.
-      - Plug a USB keyboard into the TOFU and use the small DIN rail mounted screen.
+      - Plug a USB keyboard into the TOFU and use the small screen.
       - Username: dc
       - Password: value used above when running `mkpasswd --method=SHA-512 --rounds=4096` and was installed into the file `user-data`.